Marc-André Fleury: Pittsburgh Penguins (2003–2017)

 With Sidney Crosby and Evgeni Malkin sidelined with injuries for much of the 2010–11 season, Fleury and the Penguins' defence were relied on to carry the team to the playoffs.
 Fleury finished with a 36–20–5 record, and the Penguins finished fourth in the Eastern Conference.
 The Penguins squared off against the Tampa Bay Lightning in the first round of the playoffs, where they were defeated in seven games despite taking a 3–1 series lead early.
 Fleury posted a .899 save percentage in the series.

 Backup goalies Brent Johnson and Brad Thiessen struggled through much of the 2011–12 season, leaving Fleury as the only viable goaltending option.
 Fleury played 67 games in the season, starting 23 consecutive games at one point leading up to the All-Star break, and finished the season with 42 wins, second only to the Nashville Predators' Pekka Rinne.
 Despite the impressive regular season campaign, Fleury had a less-than-impressive playoff run, being eliminated by the Philadelphia Flyers in the first round and posting a .834 save percentage and 4.63 goals against average, as the Flyers advanced in six games.

-Fleury returned to the net after the lockout season with a vengeance, putting some of the best marks of his career in the shortened season, as he finished with a record of 23–8, tying him for fourth in the league, while his save percentage and goals against average continued to place him in the top half of starting goaltenders.
+Fleury returned to the net after the lockout season, finishing with a record of 23–8, tying him for fourth in the league.
+His save percentage and goals against average continued to place him in the top half of starting goaltenders.
 His playoff troubles continued, however; after posting a shutout in his playoff game, he was less than impressive in following starts, leaving backup Tomáš Vokoun to start for the remainder of the 2013 playoffs.
 The Penguins promising 2012–13 season ended abruptly with a 4–0 loss to the Boston Bruins in the Eastern Conference finals.
 After the season, however, Penguins officials confirmed that Fleury remained the team's starting goaltender.